 Essentially when coaches and athletes communicate we encode our message in language (e.g. our choice of words), it is then transmitted via a medium (e.g. speech, texting, or email), and finally it is decoded from this medium and interpreted by the individual we are communicating it to (DeVito, 1994).
 Some people have difficulty decoding the meaning behind a communication depending on the means or language used to transmit it.
 Individuals may use different words or terminology, or others maybe do not understand the 'tone' of an email or text message.
 This can be because we are not familiar with the slang being used or are not comfortable with the form of communication used.

 Lorimer and Jowett (2011) have stated that coaches and athletes need to have 'shared meaning' in order to communicate and interact effectively.
 Hence, differences, perhaps caused by age, the generation gap, and unfamiliarity with technology, create the opportunity for miscommunication and conflict.
 Coaches and athletes also need to remember that when they communicate they provide more information than simply what they say or type.
 The means by which they communicate is a form of communication in itself.
-So, texting someone could sends the message that they do not have time or desire to call them and actually talk to them, or maybe emailing athletes suggests to them that they are not as valued as athletes a coach is seeing face-to-face at training.
+So, texting someone could send the message that they do not have the time or desire to call them and actually talk to them, or maybe emailing athletes suggests to them that they are not as valued as athletes a coach is seeing face-to-face at training.

 DeVito (1994) suggests that communication between individuals, such as coaches and athletes, has both a 'what' (the content) and a 'how' (the means of communicating).
 It has been argued that in sport the majority of coaches and athletes focus on the importance of the 'what' such as technical knowledge, tactics, interactions about goals and developing skills.
 However, the often overlooked 'how' of communication is vital in the processes of achieving trust, respect, understanding.
-The importance of the means by which we communicate with each other cannot be overestimated and plays a crucial role in how well relationships form between coaches and their athletes, a relationship that has been cited as a central of athlete development and success.
+The importance of the means by which we communicate with each other cannot be overestimated and plays a crucial role in how well relationships form between coaches and their athletes, a relationship that has been cited as a centre of athlete development and success.

 Importance of communication to coach-athlete relationships